desktop/desktop/docs/README.md

 # GitHub Desktop Documentation

-This is the [GitHub Desktop](https://github.com/desktop/desktop) product development documentation.
+This is the [GitHub Desktop](https://github.com/desktop/desktop) development documentation.

 ## Contributing

-If you are interested in participating and contributing to the project, you should read these resources to get familiar with how things work:
+If you are interested in contributing to the project, you should read these resources to get familiar with how things work:

  - **[How Can I Contribute?](../CONTRIBUTING.md#how-can-i-contribute)** -
     details about how you can participate